Strut Mounts

 What Do Strut Mounts Do

 Strut mount assemblies incorporate a bearing or a bearing plate that allows the strut to turn as the wheels turn since they are connected.
-The strut mount also acts an in insulator between the road and the body of the vehicle to help reduce road and driveline vibrations or noises.
+This part also acts an in insulator between the road and the body of the vehicle to help reduce road and driveline vibrations or noises.
 When your vehicle's mounts start to wear out you will notice more and more road noise and vibration transfer into the cab as well as clunking noise over bumps.
-The symptoms of a worn out mount can be similar to a worn out strut, and typically the two will wear out at the same rate.
+The symptoms can be similar to a worn out strut, and typically the two will wear out at the same rate.

 When to Replace Strut Mounts